-The Environmental Justice Project is committed to creating more equitable, healthful, and sustainable communities.
+The Environmental Justice Program is committed to creating more equitable, healthful, and sustainable communities.
 As we understand it, environmental justice includes our built environment; we want our buildings and transportation infrastructure to support health and sustainability for all residents.
 We have convened community coalitions in San Joaquin and Stanislaus counties to advocate for these priorities in local land use, housing, and transportation decision-making.
 In both counties we work closely with the San Joaquin Valley Health Fund and ClimatePlan for funding, technical expertise, and exchanging strategies and best practices both regionally and statewide.

 The Sustainable Communities and Climate Protection Act, passed by the California Legislature in 2008, called for regional planning agencies to integrate their land use and transportation planning with the goal of reducing greenhouse gas emissions.
 These plans are called Sustainable Communities Strategies.
 By reducing the distance between where we work, live, and play and increasing the options for alternative transportation, we can reduce how much we drive.
 This, in turn, reduces our emissions that contribute to climate change.
 Of course, there are many co-benefits of this kind of planning including better air quality, reinvestment in existing neighborhoods, a wider range of housing options including affordable homes, more walkable neighborhoods, investment in green jobs, and protection of valuable farmland.
 Both San Joaquin and Stanislaus Councils of Government have adopted high-quality Sustainable Communities Strategies, but our coalitions will continue to work for full implementation of these plans as well as laying the groundwork for an even better second round.
 Read the San Joaquin SCS or the Stanislaus SCS.